thiagokokada/gh-gfm-preview/testdata/markdown-demo.md

 ![Minion][3]
 ![Stormtroopocat][4]

-Like links, Images also have a footnote style syntax
+Like links, Images also have a footnote style syntax:

 ![Alt text][5]

-With a reference later in the document defining the URL location:

 ------------------------------------------